 Kimberly Marie Yousey-Hindes MPH, CPH

-Lecturer in Epidemiology (Microbial Diseases); Project Coordinator, Influenza/RDA
+Lecturer in Epidemiology (Microbial Diseases) and in Public Health (Biostatistics); Project Coordinator, Influenza/RDA

 Ms. Yousey-Hindes's research interests fall under the umbrella of infectious disease surveillance.
 With a broad interest in zoonoses, her past analyses have included such topics as Lyme disease, rabies, and influenza.
 Most recently, her work has focused on the correlation between socioeconomic status and influenza hospitalization.